OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 ```

 - Note that in cases where transactions are signed, a random nonce should be generated and added to the signed data.
 Otherwise, an attacker could replay the transaction.
 - To implement authentication using symmetric fingerprint authentication, use a challenge-response protocol.

 ##### Additional Security Features

-Android Nougat (API 24) adds the `setInvalidatedByBiometricEnrollment(boolean invalidateKey)` method to `KeyGenParameterSpec.Builder`.
+Android 7.0 (API level 24) adds the `setInvalidatedByBiometricEnrollment(boolean invalidateKey)` method to `KeyGenParameterSpec.Builder`.
 When `invalidateKey` value is set to `true` (the default), keys that are valid for fingerprint authentication are irreversibly invalidated when a new fingerprint is enrolled.
 This prevents an attacker from retrieving they key even if they are able to enroll an additional fingerprint.
-Android Oreo (API 26) adds two additional error-codes:
+Android 8.0 (API level 26) adds two additional error codes:

 - `FINGERPRINT_ERROR_LOCKOUT_PERMANENT`: The user has tried too many times to unlock their device using the fingerprint reader.
 - `FINGERPRINT_ERROR_VENDOR` – A vendor-specific fingerprint reader error occurred.